 Ideally, the teacher is a former professional fighter or is certified by an organization such as the American Council on Exercise, the Aerobics and Fitness Association of America, the International Kickboxing Federation, or the International Sport Karate Association.

 If you’re concerned about your fitness level, consult your doctor before beginning a new sport, particularly if you have a chronic condition like asthma, diabetes, or obesity.

 Kickboxing can be more intense than a normal exercise program.
 Classes may challenge your body in ways it’s not yet used to.

 “Everybody’s welcome, but they need to be brutally honest with themselves and their teacher about their faults and their limits,” says Ortiz.

-When selecting a gym, it’s also smart to find out if it’s necessary to purchase any kickboxing gear.
+When selecting a gym, also find out if you need to buy any kickboxing gear.
 Though unlikely, some classes may ask their students to purchase ankle supports, boxing gloves, or headgear.
-In any event, clothing should be neither too loose nor restrictive (most active gear should be fine — just leave the baggy sweatshirts at home), and a water bottle and towel will likely come in handy.

 “I tell students to come in with an empty mind, and to leave half full,” Angel says.
 “That way, there’s always room for more learning.”